dan-chui/Threat-Hunt-Tor-Browser-Investigation/README.md

 tor-shopping-list.txt
 ```

-This file was created on the Desktop and may contain information related to Tor browsing activity.
+This file was created on the Desktop after Tor activity was observed and may represent a user-created artifact associated with the session.

 ![File artifact](images/1_Searched_the_DeviceFileEvents_Table.png)